MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b> Not Applicable</b></summary>

-* **Message**: Batch request against /education/user/{userId} endpoint in Microsoft Graph API is not returning a 'value' property.
+* **Message**: Batch request against /education/user/{userId} endpoint in Microsoft Graph API isn't returning a 'value' property.

-* **Scenario**: The developer is running a batch request against the /education/user/{userId} endpoint in Microsoft Graph API and is not receiving a 'value' property in the response.
+* **Scenario**: The developer is running a batch request against the /education/user/{userId} endpoint in Microsoft Graph API and isn't receiving a 'value' property in the response.

-* **Resolution**: This is not a bug but a feature of the Microsoft Graph API.
+* **Resolution**: This isn't a bug but a feature of the Microsoft Graph API.
 When calling endpoints that return a collection, the batch response contains a 'value' property with a collection of objects.
 However, when calling endpoints that return a single object, like /education/users/{id}, the batch response directly contains the object.
 No 'value' property is returned in this case.

 * **Source**: [View](https://stackoverflow.com/questions/73894073/microsoft-graph-education-user-batch-request-not-returning-a-value-property)